-Dad was downstairs in the kitchen Quinn could still hear him upstairs.
+Mom and dad were down in the kitchen, but Quinn could still hear them upstairs.
 She turned over in her bed.
-Her room was even quieter now.
-Like way too quiet.
+Her room was way too quiet.

 She thought about what Jeval had said.
-Maybe all she could do was send something to the manor and hope that the Sloans were nice enough to accept something from a commoner like her.
+Maybe all she could do was send a letter to the manor and hope that the Sloans were nice enough to accept something from a commoner like her.
 Her cheeks suddenly burned.
 What was so bad about being a commoner?

 Ugh, this whole system sucked.

 Quinn didn’t know the Dunmer that well.
 Sure, she knew Satheri like a sister—actually, wait, not like a sister.
 She barely knew her actual sister.
-But Satheri was kind of a loner with the other Dunmer.
+But Satheri was almost a loner with the other Dunmer.
 Maybe that’s why she was so happy about Synda’s big meltdown.

 Maybe Satheri could point her in the right direction.